material-motion/material-motion/README.md

 ## Who should read this?

-This book is written for software engineers.
+The Starmap is written for software engineers.
 We assume that you have some familiarity with animation systems.

 ## Announcements